Rodrigo Henrique

-Rodrigo Henrique Santana da Silva (born 2 July 1993), known as Rodrigo Henrique, is a Brazilian footballer who plays for Chinese Super League club Meizhou Hakka.
+Rodrigo Henrique Santana da Silva (born 2 July 1993), known as Rodrigo Henrique, is a Brazilian professional footballer who plays for Chinese club Shenzhen Juniors.
 He primarily plays as a second striker and as a wide midfielder.

 Club career

 Early career

 Rodrigo Henrique began his career at Oeste joining the club at the age of 18.
 He made his professional debut in the Campeonato Paulista on 20 March 2013 in a game against Bragantino.

 He signed for América-SP in 2014, after which he joined Atlético Pernambucano in 2015.

 União da Madeira

 After one and a half seasons with Atlético, Rodrigo signed for União da Madeira in Portugal.
 He made his debut in a 1–0 victory over Freamunde in the game of the Taça de Portugal on 31 July 2016.

 Cherno More

 On 7 January 2019, Rodrigo signed a contract with Bulgarian club Cherno More Varna.

 Meizhou Hakka

 On 21 April 2022, Rodrigo joined Chinese Super League club Meizhou Hakka.